CrossPontx/ivory-CALEB-Caleb/APPLE_REVIEW_FIXES_SUMMARY.md

 **Status:** ✅ FIXED

 The cookie consent banner has been removed.
 We clarify that we only use essential cookies for authentication and UI preferences.
 We do NOT use cookies for tracking, analytics, or advertising purposes.
 No App Tracking Transparency is required as we do not track users.

+### Guideline 4.8 - Login Services
+**Status:** ✅ FIXED

+Sign in with Apple is now enabled and fully functional.
+It provides an equivalent login option to Google Sign In with equal visual prominence.
+Sign in with Apple meets all requirements: limits data collection to name and email, supports Hide My Email, and does not collect data for advertising.

 ---